Here's one potential winner from the UAW strike: Non-union auto workers in the South

 The Biden Administration has also gotten in on the incentives game, this time to encourage foreign automakers to make more of their EVs in America.
 That could lead to new plants heading to Southern states, like the one in Georgia.

 "If it's got to be in the United States it's going to be in the South," said A.J.
-Jacobs, a sociologist who wrote the book "The New Domestic Automakers in the United States and Canada" about the rise of foreign automaker plants in North America.
+Jacobs, a professor at East Carolina University and author of "The New Domestic Automakers in the United States and Canada" about the rise of foreign automaker plants in North America.

 Jacobs said many of the deals states offered to these plants can pay for themselves over the course of decades when considering the tax revenue and jobs they generate.
 Alabama went from just a few hundred autoworkers in the early 1990's to about 47,000 today.